Krillh/Airzlinshire/Misc/Money.md

-In Airzlinshire, there is one unified currency among all the large kingdoms, pexena (peh-NGEH-nah)
+In Airzlinshire, there is one unified currency among all the large kingdoms, pexena (pehNGEHnah).
+Coins of various value are in circulation, the 1p, 10p, 100p, 1kp, 10kp, and 100kp.
+There is the occasional 1Mp coin too, but those are not only quite valuable, but there are few of them in circulation.
+There is no denomination smaller than the pexena, so